PolyMathOrg/PolyMath/CONTRIBUTING.md

 # Contribution Guide for PolyMath

-This file is currently not complete but will be improve step by step.
+*This file is currently not complete but will be improve step by step.*

-# Contributing code
-Use last version of Pharo 8.0 in order to use Iceberg.
+You need to download Pharo 8.0 first.

+## Setup Iceberg
+You need an ssh key in order to commit on github.
+Open Iceberg tool, and then click on the settings.
+Check the box : "Use custom SSH keys".

-## Fork the Pharo repository
+## Fork the PolyMath repository

 All changes you'll do will be versionned in your own fork of the [PolyMath repository](https://github.com/PolyMathOrg/PolyMath).
 Then, from your fork you'll be able to issue pull requests to PolyMath, where they will be reviewed, and luckily, integrated.

 Go to PolyMath github's repository and click on the fork button on the top right.
-Yes, this means that you'll need a github account to contribute to PolyMath, yes.
+Yes, this means that you'll need a github account to contribute to PolyMath.

 ## Load last dev version of PolyMath
 In a fresh Pharo 8.0 image, load last development version of Polymath :